taskcluster/taskcluster-worker/docs/architecture.md

 This does not mean that all thinkable workers can be implemented with `taskcluster-worker`.
 The architecture of `taskcluster-worker` aims to abstract the execution environment and features for any worker where the task specifies some form of sub-process to be executed.
-For example the task could specify a command to be executed in a virtual machine, docker container or just an unconfined sub-process.
+For example, the task could specify a command to be executed in a virtual machine, docker container or just an unconfined sub-process.
 The architecture of `taskcluster-worker` does not aim to facilitate more declarative tasks, such as sign a binary, where the